wszerad/pidriver/README.md

 	}
 ```

-About mode and pull [wiringPi doc](http://wiringpi.com/reference/core-functions/)
+About mode and pull [wiringPi doc](http://wiringpi.com/reference/core-functions/),
-use mods for edge, mode, pull
+use "mods" for edge, mode, pull

-Gpio is also Event Emitter with events:
+Gpio is also Event Emitter:

 > Gpio.on('event', cb)
 >